Equotix/opencart-docs/docs/amazon_cloudfront_s3.md

 * Link OpenCart store to S3 and CloudFront
 * Easily serve images through CloudFront
+* Easily upload the Download files to S3
 * One click build or clear image cache
+* One click to export download files to S3
-* Easily invalidate CloudFront URL by clearing cache
+* Easily invalidate CloudFront URL by clearing image cache

 ### Installation